epi2me-labs/pore-c-py/README.md

 git checkout -b <branch-name>
 # 2. Edit some files
 # 3. Run some tests
-pdm run test    # run pytest tests pdm run testw   # run tests in watcher mode tox             # test against multiple versions of python
+hatch run test    # run pytest tests
 # 4. Get ready to commit your work
 git add <edited files>  # stage your files git commit      # this will run the precommit hooks